As a baseball pitcher, I suffered multiple shoulder injuries over the years. Finally, I opted to get arthroscopic shoulder surgery.

 The arthroscope is the instrument used to see inside your shoulder without literally peeling back the muscle to look.
 The benefit of using the arthroscope is that quite a bit of repair can be done via one or more small incisions, which reduces infection risk and decreases recovery time.
 Your surgeon will be trained to know how to interpret what is seen on the camera, which will be fairly hard to understand for a novice.

 In rotator cuff and labral repairs, the surgeon will first clean up the area with suction.
 The tear often ends up with a fair amount of fraying, which itself can cause pain.
 The surgeon will clean out these loose parts, which sometimes is all that has to be done.
 This is called debridement.
 If the tear is significant enough that the surgeon believes debridement is not enough, he or she will then suture the tear.
 They will basically sew the tear back together.

-Biceps tendonesis, a common part of labral repairs, involves detaching your biceps tendon from the labrum.
-Sometimes it has begun to detach already and other times it is the underlying cause of labrum injury.
-They will quite literally cut it off and reattach to your humerus bone, instead.
+Biceps tenodesis, a common part of labral repairs, involves detaching your biceps tendon from the labrum.
+Sometimes it has begun to detach already, and other times it is the underlying cause of labrum injury.
+They will quite literally cut it off and reattach it to your humerus bone.

 Most surgeons will not give you an exact time of day for your surgery.
 If this is the case, they will call you on the day before your surgery to tell you exactly when to come.
 Expect it to be in the morning.

 There are not too many special directions before your surgery.
 The most important thing, though, is that you cannot eat or drink anything starting at midnight before your surgery!
 This shouldn't be too hard since you probably will be going to sleep by then anyway, but you cannot eat the next morning either.
 Even water can be a problem.
 The anesthesia will make you vomit (a lot) if there is anything left in your stomach.
 That is the last thing you want to be doing after your surgery.